paddyzong/RAHomeTest/README.md

 - **Continuous Integration and Deployment with GitHub Actions:** Automates the building, testing, and deployment processes.
 GitHub Actions workflows build the frontend and push it to S3, build the backend and push it to Amazon Elastic Container Registry (ECR), and perform static code analysis using **Pylint** to ensure code quality and adherence to best practices.

 - **Large File Uploads with TUS Protocol:** Supports resumable and reliable large file uploads using the TUS protocol, allowing users to upload big datasets seamlessly.
+- **Scalable Cloud Integration:** When deployed on cloud infrastructure, the system seamlessly incorporates S3 presigned URLs, enabling direct and efficient uploads to Amazon S3.
 - **User-Friendly Interface:** Provides an intuitive interface that allows users to upload datasets, view processed data, and interact with the application effortlessly.

 # Project Setup Guide